 Post

-Recently, I was given the opportunity to conduct an analysis on a real malware at work and was praised for my efforts and dedication in analyzing it.
+I was given the opportunity to conduct malware analysis on a suspicious program downloaded by one of our employees at work.
+I was praised for my efforts and dedication in analyzing it which gave me the motivation to keep on learning about malware analysis and CTI.
 Here is my writeup on the whole incident.

 form1